RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild

 \subsection{Dataset annotation}

-\textbf{1.
-Relabeling Truthfulness Label.} The Snopes website provides a wide range of fine-grained truthfulness labels (over ten), but the boundaries between some of them are ambiguous.
-For example, categories like MISCAPTION and FALSE often overlap.
-Additionally, the label distribution is highly imbalanced.
-To enable more reliable classification and analysis, we consolidate the filtered articles into five high-level categories based on authenticity: True, False, Unproven, Mixture, and Outdated—by relabeling the original Snopes labels accordingly.
-The mapping from Snopes’s original labels to our consolidated categories is shown below.
-Note that we exclude label types not directly related to factual accuracy, such as satire.
+\textbf{Relabeling truthfulness labels.} Snopes provides over ten fine-grained truthfulness labels, some of which have overlapping meanings (e.g., \textit{MISCAPTION} vs.\ \textit{FALSE}) and highly imbalanced distributions.
+To simplify evaluation and improve label consistency, we consolidate them into five high-level categories based on factual accuracy: \textit{True}, \textit{False}, \textit{Unproven}, \textit{Mixture}, and \textit{Outdated}.
+Labels unrelated to factual correctness (e.g., satire) are excluded.
+Table~\ref{tab:label-mapping} shows the mapping from original Snopes labels to our consolidated categories.